clinaresl/ksearch/README.md

 search algorithms.
 It also comes with a number of domain-dependent solvers that test the performance of these algorithms

+# Dependencies #

+Tests have been created using the [Google Test Framework](https://github.com/google/googletest) which is necessary for both compiling and runing the tests, see below.designed using

+In addition, a number of scripts are provided for various purposes.
+They all have been implemented in python 3.8.

 # Install #